SirUbu/tech-blog/README.md

 # Tech Blog
 ## Description
-A live site to blog about different tehcnology.
+A live site to blog about different technology.
 Create an account to add comments to different blogs as well as create your own blog post.
 If you're feelin' a blog, drop a "Feel" on it!

 ## Table of Contents
 * [Usage](#usage)